surecart/wordpress-sdk/README.md

 require_once __DIR__ . '/licensing/SureCartSdkLoader.php';
 ```

+## When to load (Usage order)
+The `SureCartSdkLoader.php` file must be included before your plugin's other files are loaded.
+That means - the file must be included before `plugins_loaded` priority `0`.

+>**What we'll do under the hood:** *Surecart SDK* will register its version on `plugins_loaded` with priority `0` - after all other plugin codebases has been loaded.
+So, It is recommended to load it when the file including it is included.
+However, if you need to load it on a hook, then the hook must occur before `plugins_loaded`, or you can use `plugins_loaded` with negative priority, like `-10`.

 ## Include a release.json

 Add a `release.json` file to the root of your plugin or theme project.